 The reported value is indicated as potential outlier if the value provided is more than 4 times the maximum value found in previous reporting years for the same pollutant in a given sector.
-The following warning is shown "The value is higher than statistically representative parameter: cparameter>".
+The following warning is shown "The value is higher than four times the maximum reported by other facilities: <maximum of previous years values> ".